The 25 Best Non-English Films of 2016

 5. Fire at Sea | Italy | Documentary

 Gianfranco Rosi’s camera quite keenly, but in a passive manner, follows a native boy – Samuele Pucillo – on a small Italian island, Lampedusa and juxtaposes it with the intense & painful journey of migrants from the Middle East and Africa looking for even a square foot of place to survive.
-Gianfranco’s ‘Fire at Sea’ does not descend into prevalent documentaries that put human problems at a display and aware us about widespread inhumanity & inflicted misery at the stake of self-pity.
+Gianfranco’s ‘Fire at Sea’ does not descend into prevalent documentaries that put human problems on display and make us aware of widespread inhumanity & inflicted misery at the stake of self-pity.
 It is a compelling documentary about human suffering told in a restrained manner without dictating the awareness of migrants’ suffering.

 4. The Salesman | Iran | Drama, Mystery

 The Salesman opens in an illuminated staged bedroom with lights on, and no walls surrounding it.
 Ironically, the lead characters – a middle-class couple- persistently try to build walls to hide their anguish, shame, exasperation when they face a life-altering, violent event that leaves an emotional scar on them.

 ‘The Salesman’ is a thickly layered drama bolstered with typical Farhadi’s moral and social ambiguity, and its implication on relationships.
 The minute detailing of the film that may be not perceivable by us, as we are emotionally invested in ongoing mystery, renders the film more profound depth about the socio-cultural state of Iran.
 Asghar Farhadi, in a deceptive subtle manner, takes a jibe at the Censorship of Iran.

 3. Hema Hema Sing Me A Song While I Wait | Bhutan | Drama